Lindsey scores 25 to lead Northwestern over DePaul 62-60

 By Sarah Trotto, The Associated Press

-Vic Law, already battling an illness, missed nearly half the game due to a head injury.
-The Wildcats battled foul problems, and Bryant McIntosh shot 2 for 17.

-"This was one of my proudest wins during my tenure at Northwestern," Collins said.
-"There was a lot going against us today.
-First and foremost was DePaul's play."

-Scottie Lindsey scored 25 points and made two big baskets in the final 1:36 to rally Northwestern.
+CHICAGO — Scottie Lindsey scored 25 points and made two big baskets in the final two minutes to rally Northwestern to a 62-60 victory over DePaul on Saturday afternoon.

-Law added nine points for the Wildcats (8-4), who have won three straight.
+Vic Law added nine points for the Wildcats (8-4), who have won three straight, before he exited early with an injury.

 Max Strus scored a career-high 33 for the Blue Demons (6-5), who saw their five-game win streak snapped.